emmaibu/Python-Projects/Tip Calculator/README.md

 ## The Tip Calculator
-A Tip Calculator built in python to calcultae the total tip and total bill based on user input.
+A Tip Calculator built in python to calculate the total tip and total bill based on user input.

 ## Features
 - Calculate tip based on the bill amount